-The library is committed to providing access to high-quality and accessible (open access) evidence to ensure that researchers, policymakers and practitioners have access to research and resources that are relevant to their work in the prevention of violence against women.
+The library is committed to providing access to high-quality and accessible (open access) evidence to ensure that researchers, policymakers and practitioners have access to research and resources that are relevant to their work in the prevention of gender-based violence.

 If you have any questions or need help accessing resources, please contact publications@anrows.org.au.